 John T Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization and has been rated as a top lawyer practicing criminal law by Thomson Reuters in their prestigious list of Super Lawyers.
 Mr. Floyd represents individuals and businesses charged with serious crimes before the state and federal courts in Corpus Christi, Texas.
 Mr. Floyd Travels to State Courts Throughout Texas and Federal Courts Nationwide.
-Principal Office located at 2000 Smith St. Houston, Texas 77002.
+Principal Office located at 4900 Woodway Dr., Houston, Texas 77056.
 All other locations by appointment only.

 Corpus Christi is the county seat of Nueces County.
 The U.S. Federal District Courts in the Corpus Christi Division have jurisdiction over federal criminal cases that partly occur in Aransas, Bee, Brooks, Duval, Jim Wells, Kenedy, Kleberg, Live Oak, Nueces and San Patricio counties.